MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

 1. To better display a difference between the optimized and un-optimized versions, click the **Subtract 10** button a few times and try again.
 If you add too many blue icons, you might max out the CPU, and then you might not observe a major difference in the results for the two versions.

 1. Click **Un-Optimize**.
-The blue icons should move slower and with more sluggishness again.
+The blue icons move slower and with more sluggishness again.

 ### Record runtime performance